oss-review-toolkit/ort/docs/Configuration.md

 ### Resolving errors and rule violations

-Global error resolutions works the same way as the project specific error resolutions described in [resolving errors](#resolving-errors) and in [resolving rule violations](#resolving-rule-violations), but instead of adding them to the `.ort.yml` file of the project, they are added to a separate configuration file, which makes them reusable for different projects.
+Global error resolutions work the same way as the project specific error resolutions described in [resolving errors](#resolving-errors) and in [resolving rule violations](#resolving-rule-violations), but instead of adding them to the `.ort.yml` file of the project, they are added to a separate configuration file, which makes them reusable for different projects.
 Global error resolutions should only be used for generic errors that can always be